 The Commissioner of Taxation (the Commissioner) has issued Taxation Ruling TR 97/17 which sets out his views on the factors to be taken into account in determining whether the provision of food and drink constitutes entertainment.
-The ruling contains a detailed table that summarises the FBT (Fringe Benefits Tax) and income tax outcomes for various circumstances in which food and drink is provided to employees and their associates.
-It also provides a number of examples illustrating the interaction of the fringe benefits and income tax provisions in relation to entertainment.
+The ruling contains a detailed table that summarises the FBT (Fringe Benefits Tax) and income tax outcomes for various circumstances in which food and drink are provided to employees and their associates.
+It also provides many examples illustrating the interaction of fringe benefits and income tax provisions in relation to entertainment.

 The ruling points to the following questions which need to be considered to determine whether the provision of food and drink constitutes the provision of entertainment:

-If provided for the purposes of refreshment, it will generally not be entertainment.
+If provided for refreshment, it will generally not be entertainment.
 Where provided in a social situation where the purpose of the function is for employees to enjoy themselves, it will generally be entertainment.

 The ruling states that morning and afternoon teas and light meals are generally not considered to constitute entertainment.
 However, the more elaborate the meal, the more likely it will be entertainment.